Read data

 ### What the latest read means [#what-the-latest-read-means]

+This route does not approve a value for valuation, NAV, redemption, or reporting.
 For token pricing and FX conversion, use the [token price resolution API](/docs/api-reference/tokens/token-price-resolution).
-That API applies the token's configured price resolver and conversion path.
+That endpoint applies the token's configured resolver and conversion path.

 If the address is not a deployed AggregatorV3-compatible feed, DALP rejects the request instead of returning a placeholder value.